What causes car accidents?

 18. Road Rage

-Road rage cause many accidents each year.
-Road rage can happen to anybody but there are some drivers that over do it and let there anger overcome them.
+Road rage causes many accidents each year.
+Road rage can happen to anybody but there are some drivers that overdo it and let their anger overcome them.
 Tailgating another driver, speeding, or passing a driver while flicking them off can be very dangerous.

 Avoid aggressive drivers to protect yourself on the road.